gmrchk/kinet/readme.md

 # Kinet
-Animate stuff with kinetic force.
-Kinet let's you animate values and use them wherever you need to.
+Kind of a most lightweight animation library of all.
+Kinet lets you animate with that spring effect so you can use the values wherever you need to.

 ## Installation
 Include Kinet with scripts tag